Noam Pikelny

-Noam David Pikelny (born February 27, 1981) is an American banjoist.
+Noam David Pikelny (/ˈnoʊəm pɪˈkɛlni/, NO-əm pih-KEL-nee; born February 27, 1981) is an American banjoist.
 He is a member of the groups Punch Brothers, Mighty Poplar and was previously in Leftover Salmon as well as the John Cowan Band.
-Pikelny is a nine-time Grammy Award nominee, winning once in 2019 for Best Folk Album.
+Pikelny is a nine-time Grammy Award nominee, winning once in 2019 for Best Folk Album as part of Punch Brothers.

 Early life, family and education

 Pikelny was born in Chicago, Illinois, and raised in nearby Skokie, Illinois.
 He started playing banjo when he was 8 years old.
 He took lessons at Chicago's Old Town School of Folk Music.
 In high school, he began studying with Greg Cahill of the Chicago bluegrass band The Special Consensus.

 Career

+Pikelny started playing the banjo at the age of 8, inspired by his older brother playing the mandolin and his parents' suggestion.
+He started in the clawhammer style of banjo playing, but switched to three finger Scruggs-style bluegrass after listening to an album by Bela Fleck and the Flecktones.

 Pikelny was in the music group Leftover Salmon from 2002 until leaving in 2004 to play in the John Cowan Band from 2004 to 2006, playing on the band's "New Tattoo" record, just before the formation of Punch Brothers in that same year.
 Chris Thile of Nickel Creek was planning to form a string quintet, but did not know what direction he wanted to take it, except that he wanted it to include fiddler Gabe Witcher.

 After Thile had a jam session with Witcher, Pikelny, bassist Greg Garrison and guitarist Chris Eldridge, he decided he wanted the band to be a quintet.
 The band was called "The How to Grow a Band" in 2006 when they were the backing band on Thile's solo release How to Grow a Woman from the Ground, as well as the following supporting shows.
 After on and off touring throughout 2007 coinciding with Nickel Creek's Farewell (For Now) Tour, the band's name was changed to the "Tensions Mountain Boys" briefly, and subsequently to Punch Brothers (borrowed from a short story by Mark Twain).
 Punch Brothers released Punch, their first official album as a band, on Nonesuch Records on February 26, 2008.